pingcap/docs-cn/how-to/maintain/identify-abnormal-queries/identify-slow-queries.md

 To help users identify slow queries, analyze and improve the performance of SQL execution, TiDB outputs the statements whose execution time exceeds [slow-threshold](/reference/configuration/tidb-server/configuration-file.md#slow-threshold) (The default value is 300 milliseconds) to [slow-query-file](/reference/configuration/tidb-server/configuration-file.md#slow-query-file) (The default value is "tidb-slow.log").

+TiDB enables the slow query log by default.
+You can enable or disable the feature by modifying the configuration [`enable-slow-log`](/reference/configuration/tidb-server/configuration-file.md#enable-slow-log).

 ## Usage example

 ```sql